M1-Private-Limited/AETHER/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/M1-Private-Limited/AETHER)
 ![GitHub stars](https://img.shields.io/github/stars/M1-Private-Limited/AETHER?style=social)

 In ancient Greek mythology, Aether was the divine substance that illuminated the heavens, revealing hidden truths.
-Today, Aether is your guiding light in the data world, transforming complex data into clear, actionable insights and elevating your data insights to celestial heights.
+Today, Aether is your guiding light in the data world, transforming data into clear, actionable insights and elevating your data insights to celestial heights.

 ## 🚀 Features